Hiring and Growth

 A great startup employee embraces the idea of doing more with less.
 They take pride in humble beginnings.
 They take pride in making something out of seemingly nothing.

 They don’t care about plush offices or fully stocked snack cabinets.
-They’re motivated to solve problems with a combination of brain power and elbow grease.
+They’re motivated to solve problems with a combination of brain power, elbow grease, and resiliency.

-Ask this question and a poor candidate will look puzzled.
+Ask this question during the hiring process and a poor candidate will look puzzled.
 Great candidates will offer so many examples you’ll have to ask them to stop.

 2. “Tell me about a time you made a decision without having much data.”